 What is a significant risk?

-A significant risk is a risk of material misstatement that sits at the higher end of the inherent risk spectrum.
-It is not simply a "high risk" label — it is a formal designation under ISA 315.28 that triggers specific audit response requirements the auditor cannot bypass.
+A significant risk (SR) is a risk of material misstatement (RoMM) that sits at the upper end of the inherent risk spectrum.
+It isn't simply a "high risk" label.
+It's a formal designation under ISA 315.28 that triggers mandatory audit response requirements the auditor cannot bypass.

 Key Points

-- Significant risk triggers mandatory audit responses.
-ISA 330.15 requires substantive procedures specifically responsive to the risk — standard testing programmes are not sufficient.
+• ISA 330.15 requires substantive procedures specifically responsive to each SR. Standard testing programmes are not sufficient.

-- Two presumed significant risks exist on every audit.
-Fraud in revenue recognition (rebuttable) and management override of controls (non-rebuttable) under ISA 240.
+• Two presumed SRs exist on every audit: fraud in revenue recognition (rebuttable) and management override of controls (non-rebuttable) under ISA 240 .

-- No reliance on controls alone.
-For significant risks, the auditor must always perform substantive procedures regardless of how effective the entity's controls are assessed to be.
+• For SRs, the auditor must always perform substantive procedures regardless of how effective the entity's controls are assessed to be.

 Why it matters in practice

-The most common inspection finding related to significant risks is a disconnect between identification and response.
-Firms correctly identify a significant risk but then respond with standard, template-driven procedures that are no different from the response to a non-significant risk.
+The most common inspection finding related to SRs is a disconnect between identification and response.
+Firms correctly identify an SR but then respond with standard, template-driven procedures that are no different from the response to a non-significant risk.
 ISA 330.15 requires the response to be specifically designed for the identified risk.
+When the response reads like every other section in the file, reviewers notice.

-In practice, the number of significant risks on an engagement directly affects resource allocation and staffing.
-Each significant risk needs a tailored procedure, senior team member involvement, and explicit documentation linking the risk assessment to the audit response.
-Under-identification saves planning time but creates inspection exposure; over-identification triggers unnecessary work and dilutes audit focus.
+The number of SRs on an engagement directly affects resource allocation and staffing.
+Each SR needs a tailored procedure and explicit documentation linking the risk assessment to the audit response.
+Under-identification saves planning time but creates inspection exposure.
+Over-identification triggers unnecessary work and dilutes audit focus.
+Getting the count wrong in either direction is frustrating for the team and expensive for the firm.

 Key standard references

-- ISA 330.15: Specific audit response requirements for significant risks — substantive procedures specifically responsive to the risk, no reliance on controls alone, no reliance on prior period evidence.
+ISA 330.15 sets out the audit response requirements for SRs: substantive procedures specifically responsive to the risk, no reliance on controls alone, and no reliance on prior period evidence.
+ISA 240.26 establishes the rebuttable presumption of fraud risk in revenue recognition.
+ISA 240.31 establishes management override of controls as a non-rebuttable SR.

 Related terms